radiomuseum/cohiradia-website/src/hardware_en.md

 &nbsp;

-5. Open a command prompt window under Windows and log in via ssh on the STEMLAB125-15 with the IP address assigned by the router, username and password are 'root' and 'root'.
+4. Open a command prompt window under Windows and log in via ssh on the STEMLAB125-15 with the IP address assigned by the router, username and password are 'root' and 'root'.
 (Port = port22).
 Typical call:

     `ssh root@###.###.###.###, 	Password: root`

    ###.###.###.### is the IP-address.

+5. after Ubuntu has reported with the command line prompt, it is best to carry out a system update with 'apt update' and then install the packages with 'apt upgrade'.

+6. after the upgrade, enter the following command in one line:

 6. Nachdem sich Ubuntu mit dem Kommandozeilen-Prompt gemeldet hat, am besten gleich ein Systemupdate mit apt update durchführen danach mit apt upgrade die Pakete installieren.